-Employers and employees need to be aware of what they are agreeing to when they commit to an employment contract, what constitutes a breach of contract and what the penalty for breach is.
-Below we discuss some of the main points relating to breach of employment contracts, to assist employers in this tricky area of employment law.
-For specific advice on a particular employment contract breach, please contact our employment solicitors.
+Employers and employees need to be aware of what they are agreeing to when they commit to an employment contract, what constitutes a breach of that contract, and what the penalty for breach is under that contract.
+Below, we discuss some of the main points relating to breach of employment contracts that employers might find useful.
+For specific advice on a particular breach of an employment contract, please contact our employment solicitors.

-- What is an example of breach of an employment contract?
+- What constitutes a breach of employment contract?

 - Can an employer sue an employee for breach of contract?

-- Breaching an employment contract before the start date
+- What if a breach of employment contract occurs before the employee’s start date?

 - What is a ‘material breach of contract’ in employment law?

-- Does withholding wages count as a breach of contract?
+- Does withholding wages count as a breach of employment contract?

 - Breaching implied terms of an employment contract